 Coming in at 5.12″ and made from 1095 steel we expected this knife to really hold up well with anything we could throw at it.
 So, we decided to do just that.

 Let’s get some of the negative things about this knife out of the way before we even consider positive attributes of the knife and show them in action.
-The blade, despite its Scandi edge, is a recurve blade that is incredibly difficult to evenly sharpen with a stone.
+The blade, despite its flat grind, is a recurve blade that is incredibly difficult to evenly sharpen with a stone.
 On top of that, we haven’t come across a Schrade knife that has a very even bevel, to begin with.
 That puts the initial, out-of-the-box usability very low.
 The scales, despite how great they look in pictures, are uneven and feel like plastic coated cardboard.

 Up to this point, everything is easily correctable.
 The major negative, in my opinion, is the sheath.
 It comes with a full leather sheath that secures with one simple belt loop.
 The leather feels cheap, like Toyota leather.
 From my understanding, the knife is made in Taiwan but the sheath is made strictly in China, and it shows.

 Regardless, of these negatives, there is a lot right with this knife too.
 Comparing it to the SCHF36 and SCHF51, the SCHF42 picks up where those two knives failed.
 The contoured blade makes it easy to use this knife for fine work, the handle is small enough to easily be held by people with smaller hands while still having a good length, and the blade is thinner and lighter so using it doesn’t fatigue the hands quite as much.
 While the sheath may be the ugly duckling it holds up well to normal use and does support itself quite well without a thigh strap.

 - 1095 High Carbon Steel Blade Desert Grivory Handle

 - Blade Length: 5.12 inch (13.00 cm) Handle Length: 4.83 inch (12.27 cm)